Tag: Trump

 “Libel laws are very weak in this country,” Trump said.
 “If they were stronger, hopefully, you would not have something like that happen.”

 But if libel laws were stronger, think of all the people who could sue Trump.
-Barack Obama, Hillary Clinton, James Comey, Elizabeth Warner, Kim Jong Un, Chuck Schumer, Steve Bannon, Rosie O’Donnell, Jeff Sessions, the New York Times, the Washington Post, Native Americans, Mexicans, Mexico, Muslims, atheists, Chicago, New York, women – it would never … Read the rest
+Barack Obama, Hillary Clinton, James Comey, Elizabeth Warner, Kim Jong Un, Chuck Schumer, Steve Bannon, Rosie O’Donnell, Jeff Sessions, the New York Times, the Washington Post, Native Americans, Mexicans, Mexico, Muslims, atheists, Chicago, New York, women – it would never end and it would bankrupt him.

 After Dim Donald’s shy confession of genius on Twitter this morning he expanded on his explanation to reporters.